qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 ## The advantages of semantics-driven abstractions

 Why did `reflex` bother specifying how to deal with simultaneous `Event`s?
-They did because it followed from the semantics.
+They did it because it followed from the semantics.

 Not everyone does things this way.